tradingbootcamp/website/README.md

 4. `pnpm build`
 5. `surge --project ./dist --domain quantcamp.surge.sh` (*)

 (*) You'll need to have surge installed and logged in, and to be added as a collaborator.
+For more information, check out the [Surge Getting Started Guide](https://surge.sh/help/getting-started-with-surge).